Skip to content

 4. Model Context Protocol (MCP)

-Model Context Protocol (MCP) is an open standard (introduced by Anthropic in 2024) that standardizes how AI applications interact with external tools, data sources, and systems.
+Model Context Protocol (MCP) is an open standard (introduced by Anthropic in 2024, donated to the Linux Foundation's Agentic AI Foundation in December 2025) that standardizes how AI applications interact with external tools, data sources, and systems.
 MCP provides a universal interface that replaces the need for custom integrations with each tool or data source.

 Why MCP?